IntroductionThis track passes through native podocarp broadleaved forest with views over Palmerston North and Ashhurst.

-The track eventually heads along the NZTA accessway until it meets up with the original Manawatu Gorge Track.
+The track eventually heads along the old NZTA accessway until it meets up with the original Manawatu Gorge Track.
 At this junction, walkers can view a carving of Whatonga.
-They can then either turn right to continue on towards the eastern end of the track, go straight ahead to venture down to the ‘Big Slip Lookout’ built by the NZTA, or turn left and head back down the main track to the Ashhurst carpark.
+They can then either turn right to continue on towards the Woodville eastern end of the track, or turn left and head back down the main track to the Ashhurst carpark.

 The weather can change quickly.
 Carry sufficient supplies, such as warm and waterproof clothing, sturdy footwear and plenty of food and water.
 Know your abilities, give yourself plenty of time and be prepared to turn around or stop for safety.

-Wasp nests and Ongaonga (stinging nettle) are present on the track.
+Wasp nests and Ongaonga (stinging nettle) are on the track.
 Both can cause strong skin irritation and allergic reactions.
-Do not touch Ongaonga and stay away from areas of wasp activity.
-Watch out for these hazards, particularly in the open parts of the track.
+Do not touch Ongaonga and stay away from areas of wasp activity, particularly in the open parts of the track.
 If you are concerned about allergies, consider taking antihistamines or other treatment with you.

 Dogs are not permitted in the Manawatu Gorge Scenic Reserve.

 Te Apiti has information on the Manawatu Gorge, including Whatonga.